OpenRiak/riak_kv/docs/QueryAPI.md

 - An `evaluation_expression` (optional); used to decode projected attributes to provide a map of those attributes to be processed via a filter expression.
 - A `filter_expression` (optional); used to filter results in/out of queries by applying checks to a map of projected attributes discovered on the index entry (i.e. the map being the output of an evaluation expression).
 - A regular expression (optional); a potentially less flexible, but sometimes more performant alternative to evaluation and filter expressions - where a regular expression is used to match against a whole term, including the unevaluated projected attributes, in order to filter the entry into the query results.
   - The regular expression is primarily provided for backwards compatibility with the [legacy index-query feature used prior to Riak 3.4](/docs/OtherAPI.md#legacy-query-api).
-  - A regular expression is a way of condensing evaluation and filter expressions into one stage, but it should not be assumed to be more performant.
+The use of evaluation and filter expressions is preferred to the use of regular expressions, and are often at least as performant as regular expressions.
+  - Regular expressions are [PCRE-style regular expressions](https://www.pcre.org/), but are not compiled prior to being used.
-  - Escaping regular expressions correctly so that they can be passed to Riak via the JSON-based Query API, may add significant complexity to development using regular expressions.  - The use of evaluation and filter expressions is preferred to the use of regular expressions.
+  - Escaping regular expressions correctly so that they can be passed via the JSON-based Query API, may add significant complexity to the development process.

 Queries can be sent individually, but it is also possible to send multiple queries along with an aggregation expression to define how the query results will be combined (e.g. using `INTERSECT`, `UNION`, `NOT`) - where Riak will provide a single set of results as a response based on the aggregation expression.

 Queries, both single and aggregated, also support an optional accumulation method; a mechanism for describing the type of results required, and how those results should be sorted (e.g. returning just object keys, keys by term, keys by specific projected attribute, counts, counts by attribute value etc).

-Queries are requested by posting [a JSON object which defines the query](#query-json---definition) to the HTTP URI on Riak of `types/BucketType/buckets/Bucket/query`.
-The results are returned as a JSON object.

 The JSON query object can contain `substitutions`, a JSON array mapping keys with any string-based tag to values.
-Substitutions are useful when a single query template is to be used within the application client (i.e. to substitute into a standard query the user input), or to avoid difficulty with escaping special characters embedded within query elements.
+Substitutions are useful when a single query template is to be used within the application client (i.e. to substitute into a standard query the user input), or to avoid difficulty with escaping special characters embedded within query elements.Within the API a prefix of `:` to a reference indicates that the reference should be replaced using an entry in the `substitutions` map.
+Projected attribute keys, the whole term (`$term`) and the object key (`$key`) are identified through use of a `$` prefix.

 There are also specific options to govern pagination of results, and timeout of queries.

+Queries requests are made by posting [a JSON object which defines the query](#query-json---definition) to the HTTP URI on Riak of `types/BucketType/buckets/Bucket/query`.
+The results are returned as a JSON object.

-### Non-functional Summary
+### Querying - Non-functional Summary

 The distributed nature of querying in Riak means that large numbers of results can be processed and filtered with relatively low latency.
 The processing of queries is naturally parallel within Riak, and is performant as a result.